busy-beaver-dev/busy-beaver/CONTRIBUTING.md

    Note: The **NGROK_BASE_URI** and **Slack Event Subscription > Request URL** values may need to be updated each time a new **ngrok** instance is created or if the address is expired.

-1. `make up` to refresh environment variables inside of Busy-Beaver
+1. `make up` to refresh environment variables inside of Busy Beaver

 ### Verify Installation